 This program is conducted by the Education department of the Yale Center for British Art in consultation with the Yale Child Study Center and is recommended by the Autism Parents Community (APC).

 Out to Art

-Since 2009, the Center has developed educational programming with the Chapel Haven Schleifer Center in New Haven.
+Since 2009, the Yale Center for British Art has developed educational programming with the Chapel Haven Schleifer Center in New Haven.
 Participants, ages eighteen and older, join a wide range of museum activities and opportunities for sensory learning.
 Theme-based classes include visits to museum departments, close looking at art objects, and studio activities to promote communication skills and interpersonal connections.
 Participants build life skills through art.